Jazz-funk

 Related e |

-Jazz-funk is a sub-genre of jazz music characterized by a strong back beat, electrified sounds., the presence of the first electronic analog synthesizers.
+Jazz-funk is a sub-genre of jazz music characterized by a strong back beat (groove), electrified sounds, and often, the presence of the first electronic analog synthesizers.
 The integration of funk, soul, and R&B music and styles into jazz resulted in the creation of a genre whose spectrum is indeed quite wide and ranges from strong jazz improvisation to soul, funk or disco with jazz arrangements, jazz riffs, and jazz solos, and sometimes soul vocals.
-Jazz-funk is a mostly American genre, where it was popular throughout the 1970s and the early 1980s, but it also achieved noted appeal on the club-circuit in England during the mid 1970s.
-Other possible names for this genre include soul jazz and jazz fusion, but neither entirely overlap with jazz-funk.
+Jazz-funk is primarily an American genre, where it was popular throughout the 1970s and the early 1980s, but it also achieved noted appeal on the club-circuit in England during the mid 1970s.
+Similar genres include soul jazz and jazz fusion, but neither entirely overlap with jazz-funk.
+Notably jazz-funk is less vocal, more arranged and featured more improv than soul jazz, and retains a strong feel of groove and R&B versus some of the jazz fusion production.

 Contents |